 How to get There

-There are two main entrance points for your Luxury Peru tours to the Peruvian Amazon.
-These are Iquitos in the north of Peru, and Puerto Maldonado in the south.
-Iquitos is closest to the magnificent Amazon River, and the border with Brazil.
-Iquitos is the best option if you are looking to do an Amazon River cruise.
-Puerto Maldonado provides access to the incredible Tambopata National Reserve and Manu National Park.
+There are two main entry points for your Peru tours to the Peruvian Amazon: Iquitos in the north of Peru, and Puerto Maldonado in the south.
+Iquitos is located closest to the magnificent Amazon River and the border with Brazil.

 Puerto Maldonado